 (1) This division regulates sources of VOC which contribute to the formation of photochemical oxidant, mainly ozone.

-(2) Since ozone standards are not violated in Oregon from October through April (because of insufficient solar energy), natural gas-fired afterburners may be permitted, on a case-by-case basis, to lay idle during the winter months.
+(2) Since ozone standards are not violated in Oregon from October through April because of insufficient solar energy, natural gas-fired afterburners may be permitted, on a case-by-case basis, to lay idle during the winter months.

-(3) Sources regulated by this division are new and existing sources in the Portland and Medford AQMA's and in the Salem SATS listed in subsections (a) through (m) of this section, including:
+(3) Sources regulated by this division are new and existing sources located in the Portland and Medford AQMAs and in Salem-Keizer in the SKATS and listed in subsections (a) through (q) below:

-(a) Gasoline dispensing facilities, storage tank filling;

-(b) Bulk gasoline plants and delivery vessels;

-(c) Bulk gasoline terminal loading;

-(d) Cutback asphalt;

-(e) Petroleum refineries, petroleum refinery leaks;

-(f) VOC liquid storage, secondary seals;

-(g) Coating including paper coating and miscellaneous painting;

-(h) Aerospace component coating;
+(a) Bulk Gasoline Plants Including Transfer of Gasoline;

+(b) Gasoline Delivery Vessels;

+(c) Bulk Gasoline Terminals Including Truck and Trailer Loading;

+(d) Testing Vapor Transfer and Collection Systems;

+(e) Loading Gasoline and Volatile Organic Liquids onto Marine Tank Vessels;

+(f) Cutback and Emulsified Asphalt;

+(g) Petroleum Refineries;

+(h) Petroleum Refinery Leaks;

-(i) Degreasers;
+(i) VOC Liquid Storage;

-(j) Asphaltic and coal tar pitch in roofing;
+(j) Surface Coating in Manufacturing;

-(k) Flat wood coating;
+(k) Aerospace Component Coating Operations;

+(l) Degreasers;

+(m) Open Top Vapor Degreasers;

+(n) Conveyorized Degreasers;

+(o) Asphaltic and Coal Tar Pitch Used for Roofing Coating;

+(p) Flat Wood Coating; and

-(l) Rotogravure and Flexographic printing;
+(q) Rotogravure and Flexographic Printing.

-(m) Automotive Gasoline.

-(4) Emissions units not covered by the source categories listed in section (3) of this rule which emit or have the potential to emit over 100 tons of VOC per year are subject to OAR 340-232-0040.
+(4) Emissions units not covered by the source categories listed in section (3) which emit or have the potential to emit over 100 tons of VOC per year before add-on controls are subject to OAR 340-232-0040.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-232-0110

-Loading Gasoline onto Marine Tank Vessels
+Loading Gasoline and Volatile Organic Liquids onto Marine Tank Vessels

 (1) Applicability.
-This rule applies to loading events at any location within the Portland ozone air quality maintenance area when gasoline is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held gasoline.
+This rule applies to loading events at any location within the Portland ozone air quality maintenance area when a liquid product identified in subsection (a) or (b), as applicable, is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held a liquid product identified in subsection (a) or (b), as applicable.
 The owner or operator of each marine terminal and marine tank vessel is responsible for and must comply with this rule.

+(a) Prior to July 1, 2018, liquid product means gasoline;

+(b) On and after July 1, 2018, liquid product means all of the following:

+(A) Gasoline;

+(B) Any other volatile organic liquid with a Reid vapor pressure of 27.6 kPa (4.0 psi) or more; and

+(C) Any other organic liquid if the liquid is purposely heated, the liquid temperature is 110 degrees Fahrenheit or more at the time of loading, and the liquid has a Reid vapor pressure of 20.7 kPa (3.0 psi) or more.

 (2) Exemptions.
 The following activities are exempt from the marine vapor control emission limits of this rule: